• Skip to main content

 • Add a couple bay leaves to the pot for an added touch of flavor.
 Just remember to pull it out before serving!

-Ham is a quintessential holiday food.
-But what do you serve alongside this savory star?
+Ham is a quintessential comfort food, but what do you serve alongside this savory star?
 Read on for 19 perfect ideas about what to serve with ham.

 What To Serve With Soup